 The sun radiates light to the earth, and part of that light consists of invisible UV rays.
 When these rays reach the skin, they cause tanning, burning, and other skin damage.

-UVA rays cause skin aging and wrinkling and contribute to skin cancer, such as melanoma.
-Because UVA rays pass effortlessly through the ozone layer (the protective layer of atmosphere, or shield, surrounding the earth), they make up the majority of our sun exposure.
+- UVA rays cause skin aging and wrinkling and contribute to skin cancer, such as melanoma (the most dangerous form of skin cancer).
+UVA rays pass easily through the ozone layer, so they make up the majority of our sun exposure.

-Melanin is found in different concentrations and colors, resulting in different skin colors.
+Every child needs sun protection.
 The lighter someone's natural skin color, the less melanin it has to absorb UV rays and protect itself.
-The darker a person's natural skin color, the more melanin it has to protect itself.
-(But both dark- and light-skinned kids need protection from UV rays because any tanning or burning causes skin damage.)
+The darker a person's natural skin color, the more melanin it has.
+But both dark- and light-skinned kids need protection from UV rays because any tanning or burning causes skin damage.